apache/incubator-retired-pirk/releasing.md

 *If the checks pass*, Nexus will close the repository and give a URL to the closed staging repo (which contains the candidate artifacts).
 Send this URL to folks in the voting email so that they can find the staged candidate release artifacts.

-*If the checks do not pass*, drop the staging repo by clicking the 'Drop' icon, follow the instructions on how to [roll back the release candidate](#how-to-roll-back-a-release-candidate), fix the issues, and start over with [creating the candidate artifacts](#create-the-candidate-release-artifacts).
+*If the checks do not pass*, follow the instructions on how to [roll back the release candidate](#how-to-roll-back-a-release-candidate), fix the issues, and start over with [creating the candidate artifacts](#create-the-candidate-release-artifacts).

 ### How to Roll Back a Release Candidate ###